 Under the FinIA, wealth managers and trustees acting in a professional capacity are now also subject to FINMA licensing and enforcement.
 That being said, their day-to-day supervision is entrusted to supervisory organisations (SOs) approved and monitored by FINMA.
-As at 18 May 2021, five SOs were licensed, namely the Organisme de Surveillance des Instituts Financiers (OSIF), the Organisation de surveillance financière, AOOS - Schweizerische Aktiengesellschaft für Aufsicht, FINcontrol Suisse AG and the Supervisory Organisation for Financial Intermediaries & Trustees (SO-FIT).
+As at 1 June 2023, five SOs were licensed to act in this capacity, namely the Organisme de Surveillance des Instituts Financiers, the Organisation de surveillance financière, AOOS - Schweizerische Aktiengesellschaft für Aufsicht, FINcontrol Suisse AG and the Supervisory Organisation for Financial Intermediaries & Trustees.

-Financial intermediaries subject to AMLA are required to be registered with a self-regulatory organisation (SRO) recognised by FINMA, unless they are subject to licensing and supervision directly by FINMA, such as banks and other regulated firms.
-With respect to wealth managers who are to be licensed under the new FinIA since 1 January 2020, those are, to pursue their activities, to be registered with an SRO, as long as they have not obtained their licence within the three-year transitional deadline.
+Financial intermediaries subject to the AMLA are required to be registered with a self-regulatory organisation (SRO) recognised by FINMA, unless they are subject to licensing and supervision directly by FINMA, such as banks and other regulated firms.
 The SROs are responsible for monitoring their members as regards their compliance with their obligations under the Swiss anti-money laundering regulations.
 The SROs are in turn subject to FINMA authorisation and supervision.

-In addition, given the high degree of self-regulation in Switzerland in the private banking and wealth management sector, the primary SROs active in those markets need to be mentioned and include: (1) the Swiss Bankers Association; (2) the Swiss Funds and Asset Management Association (SFAMA); and (3) the Swiss Asset Managers' Association.
+In addition, given the high degree of self-regulation in Switzerland in the private banking and wealth management sector, the primary self-regulatory professional associations active in those markets need to be mentioned and include: (1) the Swiss Bankers Association; (2) the Asset Management Association Switzerland; and (3) the Swiss Wealth Managers' Association.
 Some of the codes of conduct and guidelines issued by those bodies have been recognised by FINMA as minimum standards for the relevant industry and apply to all firms active in the relevant fields, irrespective of their membership of one of the above-named industry bodies.